hfloyd/Dragonfly.ActiveCampaignV3Api/README.md

 	//Extract the various data from the Result var contacts = reqContact.Result.ResultData.Contacts;
 	var notes = reqContact.Result.ResultData.Notes;
 	//NOTE: If you didn't explicitly sideload additional data (via the .IncludeExtraData option), the property will be NULL.
+Except that AC automatically includes certain extra datasets with some standard requests, so it makes sense to check your result.

 	//You can also drill-down into additional data if you don't have it in your initial dataset via sideloading (these.'Get...()' methods make addition calls to the AC API)